Orlando Arcia Player Props: Braves vs. Rockies

-On Friday, Orlando Arcia (.475 on-base percentage in past 10 games, 89 points above season-long percentage) and the Atlanta Braves play the Colorado Rockies, whose starting pitcher will be Dinelson Lamet.
-First pitch is at 7:20 PM ET.
+On Saturday, Orlando Arcia (.462 on-base percentage in past 10 games, 72 points above season-long percentage) and the Atlanta Braves play the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Rockies.

 Orlando Arcia Game Info & Props vs. the Rockies